 - Questions about filling out Positive ID - D1 forms - Check the NASTF YouTube channel for directions to fill out each of the new D1 forms in SDRM 2.0

 After Reviewing this document, do you need to acquire a surety/employee dishonesty bond for your business?
-NASTF has arranged with CNA Surety to provide online quoting of a NASTF Spec bond that meets our requirements.
+NASTF has arranged with CNA Surety to provide an online resource to obtain an employee dishonesty bond that meets our requirements.
 This is a convenience provided to our VSP community.
-You are not required to use CNA.
-We have found them to be very competitive and highly experienced in this area.
-If you would like to get a price for this insurance please click this link.
+While you are not required to use CNA Surety, we have found them to be very competitive and highly experienced in this area.
+If you would like to submit an application for this type of bond coverage, please click this link.